bhgames/data_check/README.md

 With MapR Demo Box, you need to make sure the port 21050 is open (see VirtualBox opening ports or similar) so impala can talk.

+You'll also need to follow Impala installation instructions for a MapR cluster(Google Install Mapr Impala and follow the instructions) and have impala running on your dev node.

 ## Migrating the Database

 Updating the database is easy, thanks to Flask-Migrate and Alembic.